 The actual pass is nothing spectacular.
-Emigrants remark on how they didn’t even know they’d crossed it until they reached Pacific Springs and noticed the river flowing west instead of east.
+Emigrants remark on how they didn’t even know they’d crossed it until they reached Pacific Springs a few miles further and noticed the river flowing west instead of east.
 It is in that sense, the notion of an eventless event like crossing South Pass, that I initially named this post “Expect Nothing.”
 I’d meant it as I should expect nothing special about this spot.
 But after the ride I’d had that morning, I now saw the phrase more as a suggestion to be open to whatever challenges might come my way.
-That is, not to have a preconceived notion of things are, or how they should be, because it is becomes too easy to use that notion to restrict myself and my possible options to these predefined ideas.
+That is, not to have a preconceived notion of things are, or how they should be, because it becomes too easy to use that notion to restrict myself and my possible options to these predefined ideas.
 Like trying to ride northwest through boggy land, for instance, because a line on an electronic map says there is a bridge in that direction and no canal in between.
 It is easy to stand on the edge of that unmapped canal and not see that mapped bridge and think it has to be there.
-In some ways it’s easier to think that than to realize perception and reality at this point are misaligned, I need to stop looking at the screen and start focusing on the world around me to find my way out of the morass.
+It’s just as easy to focus so closely on a submerged creek crossing that you fail to see the dry crossing not fifty feet away.
+In some ways, that is, it’s easier for me not to see what I am looking at than to realize perception and reality at this point are misaligned, that I need to stop looking at the screen and start focusing on the world around me to find my way out of the morass.

 (This is also truer to the meaning of the phrase as it was used in the movie I stole it from, The Yakuza, with the great Takakura Ken and Robert Mitchum.)

-So anyway, here we are at South Pass, some distance off the highway still, and another four or so hours to ride.
-The west side of the pass, the weather side, was far less hospitable than the east.
+So anyway, here we are at South Pass, crossing the barren Wyoming steppe in the face of a howling wind, with another four or so hours to ride.
+Incredibly, the west side of the pass, the weather side, was even less hospitable than the east.
 Barren, exposed rock and washed out road.
 It had some downhill, but was in bad enough condition I still had to ride slowly.
 Pacific Springs, like the Sweetwater on the other side, cut a lush green swath through the desolation, but the road stayed up higher and more exposed.

 From here to Farson I engaged in a three-hour grudge match with the wind.
 It blew at me from three sides, left, right, and center forward, but never aft.
 A shoving, bullying wind, so unlike the kinder winds of that breezy Nebraska day I rode to Gothenburg.
 It was like a devil, teasing me, trying, and at times succeeding, in stopping me in my path.
 During particularly strong gusts I said aloud, “Thank you for that.”
 Other times I substituted a different word for “thank.”

 To say it was an exhausting three hours is an understatement.
-I kept wishing someone would pull over and offer me a ride, kept considering stopping and sticking it my thumb.
-There are certainly enough trucks in Wyoming; one could easily haul me and my gear.
-This is not to say that this was necessarily the worst wind I had ridden in, or the worst conditions.
-It was more that the frustrations of the morning—crossing those creeks, getting lost at Burnt Ranch, wasting so much time—had burned up so much of the morning energy that usually propels me far into the day’s ride that I had so little reserve left.
+I kept wishing someone would pull over and offer me a ride, kept considering stopping and sticking out my thumb.
+There are certainly enough pickup trucks in Wyoming; any one could easily haul me and my gear.
+That is not to say this was necessarily the strongest wind I had ridden in, or the worst conditions.
+It was more that the frustrations of the morning—crossing those creeks, getting lost at Burnt Ranch, wasting so much time—had burned up so much of the morning energy, which usually propels me far into the day’s ride, that I had so little reserve left.

 And the country . . .
 More desolation.
-This was the desert the rancher had warned me about way back at breakfast in Casper.
+This was the Red Desert the rancher had warned me about way back at breakfast in Casper.
 The emptiness of it.
 Even Irene Paden found it bleak: